 Black Ivory Black, Bone Black PBk9 "This is the only blue black, called 'cool'; same limitations as other carbon blacks."
 Ivory Black is often referred to as the blackest of the blacks.
 Average tinting strength.
 "No significant hazards if pure; avoid dust."
-Semi-Opaque Ivory Black Ivory Black Bone Black Black Black Mars Black PBk11 "No significant hazards unless contaminated with impurities; avoid dust."
-Semi-Opaque n/a Vine Black Roman Black PBk11 blacks, but weak tinting strength."
+Semi-Opaque Ivory Black Ivory Black Bone Black Black Mars Black PBk11 "Excellent pigment, generally better performer than other blacks, but weak tinting strength."
 More of a very dark charcoal than black color.
-Opaque Mars Black n/a Natural Black Oxide "Traditional white for oil paints due to excellent drying characteristics; irreplaceable, but slowly disappearing as less toxic substitutes are developed."
+"No significant hazards unless contaminated with impurities; avoid dust."
+Semi-Opaque n/a Vine Black Roman Black Diddk Black Mars Black FDKT Opaque Mars Black n/a Natural Black Oxide PW1 "Traditional white for oil paints due to excellent drying characteristics; irreplaceable, but slowly disappearing as less toxic substitutes are developed."
 Natural Pigments, the maker of Rublev, commented: "Nitrile, vinyl, and latex gloves are adequate skin protection from lead white paint.
 Please be aware that ingestion is the main route of exposure to lead paint.
 There are no toxic fumes or vapors from lead white paint.
 You can clean your palette of lead white paint the same as you do with any other color."
 Average to high tinting strength.
 Semi-Transparent n/a Cremnitz White Lead White #1 (Opaque) White Lead White, Flake White, Foundation White, Stack Lead White, Cremnitz White "Lead is toxic by all routes of entry; avoid dust."
-Opaque Opaque n/a Foundation White (also contains PW6) Lead-Titanium White (also contains PW6) Opaque n/a Stack Lead White (historical formulation) Stack Lead White (historical formulation) White Titanium White "Excellent all-around colorant in wide use; extension improves films in oil; rutile variety is more opaque; anatase variety chalks in exterior use and is bluer."
-"No significant hazards; avoid Opaque n/a Unbleached Titanium Dioxide (PW6:1) n/a White tanium White PW6 In exterior use and is bluer.
-Titanium White on its own is considered the brightest of the whites and forms a strong paint film though not as strong as Lead White.
+Opaque Орацие n/a Foundation White (also contains PW6) Lead-Titanium White (also contains PW6) Opaque n/a Stack Lead White (historical formulation) Stack Lead White (historical formulation) White Titanium White anium White PW6 "Excellent all-around colorant in wide use; extension improves films in oil; rutile variety is more opaque; anatase variety chalks in exterior use and is bluer."
+"No significant hazards; avoid dust." n/a Unbleached Titanium Dioxide (PW6:1) n/a White PW6 Titanium White on its own is considered the brightest of the whites and forms a strong paint film though not as strong as Lead White.
 High tinting strength.
-[5] dust."
-Opaque Titanium White Titanium White No 1 Titanium White
+[5] Opaque Titanium White Titanium White No 2 (also contains PW4) Titanium White

 [1] This list can be a helpful starting point.
 It shouldn't be considered complete or authoritative as I have created it for my own reference.
 All of the paints listed have an American Society for Testing and Materials (ASTM) Lightfastness rating of I (excellent) and are extremely permanent (AA) or permanent (A).
 Some paints, such as Lead Tin Yellow (Lead Stannate), show evidence of having excellent lightfastness and permanence but haven't been rated by the ASTM so aren't included on this list.
 Paints that contain lightfast blends, such as Cadmium Green (PY35 and PG18), are also omitted from this list.
 Neither Michael Harding nor Rublev use fillers, extenders, or dryers.
-All of the paints listed here use linseed oil as their binder.
+All of the paints listed here use linseed oil as their binder unless otherwise noted.